General Information

 Admission

 Admission to the Doctoral School is announced annually.
-Before starting the admission process, the candidate should choose a research topic from the pool of announced projects and contact the corresponding supervisor.
-The Doctoral School offers a wide range of topics, including, but not restricted to, the History and Theory of Architecture, Engineering Mechanics, Building Construction, Energy efficiency, and Urban Studies.
-The list of available topics and their supervisors are updated in mid-April.
+Before starting the admission process, the candidate should select a research topic from the announced projects and contact the corresponding supervisor.
+The Doctoral School offers a wide range of topics, including, but not restricted to, Building Construction, Engineering Mechanics, Energy Efficiency, Geometry, History and Theory of Architecture, Historical Structures, Structural Mechanics, and Urban Studies.
+The list of available topics and their supervisors is updated in mid-April.
 Please follow our website to reach the updated list (PhD Admission / PhD Topics).
 The date of the admission exam depends on the funding type.

 Funding